We love it when a shop/office/any dog accompanies their human to our meetings!

 Nikki Edelman, director at American Express said: “It might seem unconventional but it appears that business owners who bring their pets to work have the perfect company asset.
 The presence of a dog can be a great ice breaker for tentative browsers and can even entice new customers through the front door.
 However, whether you are an animal lover, pet owner or neither, we encourage everyone to paws for thought this Small Business Saturday and show their support for local independents by shopping small”.

 We’d love to hear your experience of having a shop dog, do you think it’s gained you sales?
-Has it maybe lost you the ocassional sale?
+Has it maybe lost you the occasional sale?
 Let us know in the comments.